 Deep in the foliage, the caterpillars of moths will be busy.
 Among them might be the horse chestnut leaf miner, a newcomer to our shores, whose burrowing appetite strips the leaves of colour and brings the brown of autumn while the sun is still high.

 Where to see: parks, woodlands and countryside

-A soft shimmer of yellow is adding a touch of warmth to the hedgerows.
+A soft shimmer of yellow from hazelnut trees adds a touch of warmth to the hedgerows.
 It is subtle, with shades of wild hibiscus rather than golden daffodil, but still it contrasts sharply with February grey.

 The colour comes from catkins, the male flowers of the hazel, which hang fluffy and limp like the lambs tails by which they are also known.
 Bees mooch around the branches, slowed by the cold air but collecting precious pollen from the amber spirals.

 The hazel doesn’t rely upon the bees for pollination and instead lets the wind scatter its pollen across the small, red-tufted female flowers that are tucked up tight against the twigs and branches.
 When the sun shines on a breezy winter day, yellow clouds of pollen may billow above a hazel copse.

 The flowers, once fertilised, will begin the gradual transformation into the nuts with which we are so familiar.
 Back in the autumn, woodpeckers hammered into the brown shells while dormice nibbled neat holes before gorging themselves ready for hibernation.
 Other mammals such as squirrels, mice and voles will have cached hazelnuts in log piles or beneath the ground and those that aren’t recovered may germinate to one day form catkins of their own.